cuauhtlahuac/AdvancedReduxCode/testing/myTestingNotes.md

         Enzyme.configure({ adapter: new Adapter() });

 - setupTests.js will be the first code that the "jest" library going to execute
+- We gonna use 3 different methods to create instances of our components and then writing expectentions around them.
+The three ways are static render, shallow render and full DOM render.
+    -Static render: It gonna take our component, it gonna render the component, take all the HTML generated and then return to us an object that just contain that html.Is a static HTML, we can't interact with an input or clicks.
+It allows us to generate assertions about the HTML generated.
+    - Shallow render: Take that component and render that component and none of his children.
+One example might be App component, we can't test his children component like box an list components.
+SHALOW RENDER IS USED WHEN WE WANT TO TEST ONE COMPONENT BY ITSELF IN ISOLATION.
+    - example util for our test: https://airbnb.io/enzyme/docs/api/ShallowWrapper/filter.html

+                const wrapper = shallow(<MyComponent />);
+                expect(wrapper.find('.foo').filter('.bar')).to.have.lengthOf(1);

+     - Full DOM render: This takes and instance of a component rendersthat component and all of it's children.
+It then returns an object back to us.
+It can simulate click events or entering text or otherswise interacts with that component.
+It's essencially a full copie if our entire application and then somehow test interactions with the entire.

+Finding Documentation of ENZYME in airbnb.io/enzyme

 ### Backup to serviceWorker.js code in the src directory.